Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Automorphism group and fibrations by complex tori

-The combination of our arguments in the current Step 6 show that, in particular, the isotriviality of $\pi$ is equivalent to the triviality of $K_B$.
-Note that this was also proved by Campana, Oguiso and Peternell, see \cite[Theorem 3.1]{COP}.
+The combination of our arguments in the current Step 6 show that, in particular, the local triviality of $\pi$ is equivalent to the triviality of $K_B$.
+Note that this was also proved by Catanese, Oguiso and Peternell, see \cite[Theorem 3.1]{COP}.
 This completes the proof of item $(ii)$.

 Finally, one can now easily see that $A$ is non-compact.
 Indeed, arguing by contradiction, $A$ coincides with its maximal compact subgroup $K$; so $A$ is a compact complex torus.
 We have seen that $K$ acts freely and transitively on the fibers of $\pi$.
 Therefore, $\pi$ defines an principal $A$--bundle.
 This implies that $X$ is a holomorphic principal compact torus bundle over $B$.
 This leads to a contradiction as in the proof of item $(ii)$.
 This completes the proof of the theorem. \end{proof}